The image of Colmez's Montreal functor: Representations of Representations of

 Let $\zeta:Z\rightarrow k^{\times}$ be a smooth character extending the central character of $\sigma$.
 We extend the action of $K$ on $\sigma$ to the action of $KZ$ by making $p$ act by a scalar $\zeta(p)$.
 It is shown in \cite[Prop.
 8]{bl} that there exists an isomorphism of algebras:

 for a certain Hecke operator $T\in \End_{G}(\cIndu{KZ}{G}{\sigma})$ defined in \cite[\S 3]{bl}.

 \begin{prop} Let $\pi$ be a smooth irreducible $k$-representation of $G$ with a central character $\zeta$.
-There exists a finite extension $l$ of $k$ such that $\pi\otimes_k l$ is of finite length and all the irreducible subquotients are absolutely irreducible. \end{prop}
+There exists a finite extension $l$ of $k$ such that $\pi\otimes_k l$ is of finite length and all the irreducible subquotients are absolutely irreducible in the sense of Remark \ref{absirreequiv} (iii). \end{prop}

 \begin{proof} Following the proof of Proposition 32 in \cite{bl} we deduce that $\pi$ is a quotient of $\cIndu{KZ}{G}{\sigma}/ P(T) \cIndu{KZ}{G}{\sigma}$, where $P\in k[T]$ is a non-zero polynomial, irreducible over $k$ and $T$ is as in \eqref{endoalgebra}.
 We know that the assertion holds if $P(T)=T-\lambda$, for some $\lambda\in k$, by \cite{bl} if $\lambda\neq 0$ and \cite{breuil1} if $\lambda=0$.
 We may take $l$ to be the splitting field of $P$. \end{proof}